SUV passenger guilty of manslaughter in death of Calgary officer handed 5 years in prison | CBC News

 In sentencing Abdulrahman, Hall said the courts must send "a message that those who are stopped by police must not chose flight."

 "Sgt.
-Harnett's senseless death caused devastation not only to his family and colleagues but to the city as a whole that mourned the loss of an exemplary officer," said Hall in delivering Abdulrahman's sentence Friday.
+Harnett's senseless death caused devastation not only to his family and colleagues but to the city as a whole that mourned the loss of an exemplary officer," he said in delivering Abdulrahman's sentence on Friday.

-Hall said the sentence would have been six years but gave a one-year deduction because of mitigating factors of the guilty plea, Abdulrahman's young age and his expression of remorse.
+Hall said the sentence would have been six years, but he deducted one year because of mitigating factors, including the guilty plea, Abdulrahman's young age and his expression of remorse.

-Hall also ruled that Abdulrahman was a "minor participant" in fleeing, was "at no time the direct operator" of the SUV and found his "movements were reactionary."
+The judge also ruled that Abdulrahman was a "minor participant" in fleeing, he was "at no time the direct operator" of the SUV and his "movements were reactionary."

-Prosecutor Mike Ewenson proposed an eight- to nine-year sentence, while defence lawyer Balfour Der argued his client should be handed a two-year jail term plus two years' probation.
+Crown prosecutor Mike Ewenson proposed an eight- to nine-year sentence, while defence lawyer Balfour Der argued his client should be handed a two-year term, plus two years' probation.

-Chelsea Goedhart, delivered a powerful victim impact statement that described living with "soul-crushing grief" as she experienced her pregnancy and parenthood without her partner.
+Chelsea Goedhart, who was also at Friday's hearing, described in December of living with "soul-crushing grief" as she experienced her pregnancy and parenthood without her partner.

 When offered the chance to speak, Abdulrahman gave a tearful apology to his victim's family and said: "I promise I will change my ways."